dojo/docs/dojox/form/manager.rst

 * `_Mixin <dojox/form/manager/_Mixin>`_

   The main mixin, which should be always included.
-Handles form widgets, ``dojoAttachPoint``-s, and *observers* directly.
+It provides the initialization and handles form widgets, ``dojoAttachPoint``-s, and *observers* directly.

 * `_NodeMixin <dojox/form/manager/_NodeMixin>`_

-  Responsible for working with HTML form elements.
+  *Optional.* It plugs into `_Mixin <dojox/form/manager/_Mixin>`_ extending it with new methods and ability to handle HTML form nodes.

 * `_FormMixin <dojox/form/manager/_FormMixin>`_

-  Helpful when you top element is a <form>.
+  *Optional.* Helpful when you top element is a <form>.
 In this case it provides ``onReset()`` and ``onSubmit()`` functionality with reasonable defaults.
 Additionally it provides ``isValid()`` method, which validates all form widgets individually.
+Essentially it mirrors `dijit.formForm <dijit/form/Form>`_.

 * `_ValueMixin <dojox/form/manager/_ValueMixin>`_

-  Provides a unified way to access (get/set) a value of any controlled element.
+  *Optional.* Provides a unified way to access (get/set) a value of any controlled element.
 Provides group-get/set functionality as well.
+This is one of the most popular mixins.

 * `_EnableMixin <dojox/form/manager/_EnableMixin>`_

-  Provides a unified way to access (get/set) an ``enable`` state of any controlled element with a group-get/set functionality as well.
+  *Optional.* Provides a unified way to access (get/set) an ``enable`` state of any controlled element with a group-get/set functionality as well.

 * `_DisplayMixin <dojox/form/manager/_DisplayMixin>`_

-  Provides a unified way to access (get/set) an ``display`` state of any controlled HTML element with a group-get/set functionality as well.
+  *Optional.* Provides a unified way to access (get/set) an ``display`` state of any controlled HTML element with a group-get/set functionality as well.

 * `_ClassMixin <dojox/form/manager/_ClassMixin>`_

-  Provides a unified way to add/remove a CSS class on any controlled element with a group-get/set functionality as well.
+  *Optional.* Provides a unified way to add/remove a CSS class on any controlled element with a group-get/set functionality as well.

-The mixins provides for utmost flexibility.
-All functionality is in mixins, and users can mix and match only necessary features.
+The mixins provide for ultimate flexibility.
+All functionality is in mixins, and users can mix and match only necessary features conserving the downloadable bytes, if needed.
 Writing additional mixins is supported and actively encouraged!

 `Manager <dojox/form/Manager>`_ is a simple widget that includes all above listed mixins, and treats its body as a template.
 Using it you don't need to put the template in the separate file but can do it completely inline.
 It allows to use normal template-specific directives for `dojo.parser() <dojo/parser>`_: ``dojoAttachPoint``, ``dojoAttachEvent``, and a special directive used in the form manager: ``observer`` to designate methods to be called for all high-level change events on this element (a form widget or an HTML form element).

+Please refer to documentation of individual mixins and the widget for details of their API.